kavyamanohar/msc-reviewed-speech/DATASHEET.md

 1. **How was the data associated with each instance acquired?** Was the data directly observable (e.g. raw text, movie ratings), reported by subjects (e.g. survey responses), or indirectly inferred/derived from other data (e.g. part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.

-	*The speech data is collected from volunteer users who read and record their speech through a [web application](https://msc.smc.org.in).
+	*The speech data is collected from volunteer contributors who read and record their speech through a [web application](https://msc.smc.org.in).
 The users optionally provide name, age and gender.
-There is no further verification.Sentences to read out are curated by MSC Admin.
+There is no further verification.
+Sentences to read out are curated by MSC Admin.
 The speech samples are reviewed by other users.*

 2. **What mechanisms or procedures were used to collect the data (e.g. hardware apparatus or sensor, manual human curation, software program, software API)?** How were these mechanisms or procedures validated?

 	*The speech data is collected from volunteer users who read and record their speech through a [web application](https://msc.smc.org.in) using their personal devices.
-The recorded speech is reviewed by other users.
+The recorded speech is reviewed (upvote and downvote gives a score of +1 and -1 respectively) by other users.
 The review score is also published.*

 3. **If the dataset is a sample from a larger set, what was the sampling strategy (e.g. deterministic, probabilistic with specific sampling probabilities)?**